Boostport/migration/README.md

 project is structured, it was also almost impossible to add support for embeddable migration files without major changes.

+## Contributing
+We automatically run some linters using [golangci-lint](https://github.com/golangci/golangci-lint) to check code quality before merging it.
+This is executed using a [Makefile](Makefile) target.

+You should run and ensure all the checks pass locally before submitting a pull request.
+The version of [golangci-lint](https://github.com/golangci/golangci-lint) to be used is pinned in `go.mod`.

+To execute the linters:
+1. Install `make`.
+2. Install [golangci-lint](https://github.com/golangci/golangci-lint) by executing `go install github.com/golangci/golangci-lint/cmd/golangci-lint`.
+3. Execute `make sanity-check`.

 ## License
 This library is licensed under the Apache 2 License.